-The table below sets forth the contractual obligations and commercial commitments of the Company with definitive payment terms, which will require significant cash outlays in the future, as of March 31, 2024.
+The table below sets forth the contractual obligations and commercial commitments of the Company with definitive payment terms, which will require significant cash outlays in the future, as of March 31, 2025.
 These obligations primarily relate to Ryanair's aircraft purchase and related financing obligations, which are described in more detail above.
 For additional information on the Company's contractual obligations and commercial commitments, see Note 22 to the consolidated financial statements included in Item 18.

 The amounts listed under "Purchase Obligations" in the table reflect future obligations for firm aircraft purchases under the existing 2014 Boeing Contract and 2023 Boeing Contract.
-This table is calculated by multiplying the number of firm aircraft the Group is obligated to purchase under its agreements with Boeing during the relevant period by the standard list price (at the time of announcing the transactions) of approximately U.S. \$102.5m for each Boeing 737-8200 aircraft and U.S.\$135m for each Boeing 737-MAX-10 aircraft, adjusted for (i) basic credits (approximately 60% of the standard list price); (ii) price escalation over the original scheduled delivery timeframe; and (iii) advance payments paid in prior fiscal years.
-The dollar-denominated obligations are converted into euro at the yearend exchange rate of U.S. \$1.0793 = €1.00.
-The Group is eligible for further customer specific credits, reflective, inter alia, of its longstanding partnership with Boeing, its launch customer status for the Boeing 737-8200 aircraft, its commitment to purchase 210 Boeing 737-8200 aircraft under the 2014 Boeing Contract and the Group's largest ever single order of up to 300 Boeing 737-MAX-10 aircraft (including 150 firm orders and 150 options) under the 2023 Boeing Contract and the delayed commencement of Boeing 737-8200 aircraft deliveries.
+This table is calculated by multiplying the number of firm aircraft the Group is obligated to purchase under its agreements with Boeing during the relevant period by the standard list price (at the time of announcing the transactions) of approximately U.S.\$102.5m for each Boeing 737-8200 aircraft and U.S.\$135m for each Boeing 737 MAX-10 aircraft, adjusted for (i) basic credits (approximately 60% of the standard list price); (ii) price escalation over the original scheduled delivery timeframe; and (iii) advance payments paid in prior fiscal years.
+The dollar-denominated obligations are converted into euro at the yearend exchange rate of U.S. \$1.0817 = €1.00.
+The Group is eligible for further customer specific credits, reflective, inter alia, of its longstanding partnership with Boeing, its launch customer status for the Boeing 737-8200 aircraft, its commitment to purchase 210 Boeing 737-8200 aircraft under the 2014 Boeing Contract and the Group's largest ever single order of up to 300 Boeing 737 MAX-10 aircraft (including 150 firm orders and 150 options) under the 2023 Boeing Contract and the delayed commencement of Boeing 737-8200 aircraft deliveries.
 These customer specific credits are not included in the table below but will reduce the average amount payable per aircraft, and therefore, the Group's obligations due under the 2014 Boeing Contract and 2023 Boeing Contract.
 The Group considers that Boeing customer specific credits are not material to the Group's cash outflows over the time horizon of the 2014 Boeing Contract or the time horizon of the 2023 Boeing Contract.
 Under the terms of the 2014 Boeing Contract and 2023 Boeing Contract, the Group is required to make periodic advance payments of the purchase price for aircraft it has agreed to purchase over the two-year period preceding the scheduled delivery of aircraft with the balance of the purchase price being due at the time of delivery.
-Purchase Obligations detailed below are based on an agreed delivery schedule as of March 31, 2024.
+Purchase Obligations detailed below are based on an agreed delivery schedule as of March 31, 2025.

-The amounts listed under "Operating Lease Obligations" reflect the Company's obligations under its aircraft operating lease arrangements at March 31, 2024.
+The amounts listed under "Operating Lease Obligations" reflect the Company's obligations under its aircraft operating lease arrangements at March 31, 2025.

 Obligations Due by Period

-Contractual Obligations Total Less than 1 year 1-2 years 2-5 years After 5 years
+Contractual Obligations Total 1-2 years 2-5 years After 5 years

 €M €M €M €M €M

-Debt (a) 2,582 50 843 1,689
+Debt (a) 2,537 848 1,199 490

-Purchase Obligations (b) 11,653 2,162 186 3,889 5,416
+Purchase Obligations (b) 10,288 1,004 771 4,648 3,865

-Operating Lease Obligations 184 46 37 101 -
+Operating Lease Obligations 155 42 41 72

-Future Interest Payments (c) 169 56 56 57
+Future Interest Payments (c) 112 48 24 40

-Total Contractual Obligations 14,588 2,314 1,122 5,736 5,416
+Total Contractual Obligations 13,092 1,942 2,035 5,250 3,865